MEDICALLY SUPERVISED DRUG DETOX

-Medical Drug Detox at a qualified inpatient recovery facility can make a huge difference in someone’s quest for sobriety and a new life.
-Benefits include constant supervision for safety, medication to ease withdrawal symptoms, group and individual therapy options for emotional support, and a safe, calm environment to rest, renew and heal.
+Medically Supervised Drug Detox at a qualified inpatient recovery facility can make a huge difference in someone’s quest for sobriety and a new life.
+Benefits include constant supervision for safety, prescribed medication to ease withdrawal symptoms, group and individual therapy options for emotional support, and a safe, calm environment to rest, renew and heal.

-Once the proper evaluation is made, an individualized treatment plan can be devised.
-At this phase a physician determines which withdrawal medications to administer.
+Once an in-depth evaluation is made, an individualized treatment plan can be devised.
+At this phase a physician determines which withdrawal medications to prescribe.
 A therapist will visit and provide emotional support.
 During this initial phase of drug detoxification, the client needs a lot of rest and quiet.
 A good hearty meal plan replenishes the body, while rest and relaxation heals the mind.
-The medical staff monitors vital signs and emotional health to ensure safety.
+The staff monitors vital signs and emotional health to ensure safety.

 The only person you are destined to become is the person you decide to be

 Ralph Waldo Emerson